Is It Possible to Owe No Tax for a Particular Period?

 Yes.
 It is not uncommon for many landlords to not be required to pay any taxes on their rental income after subtracting all their deductions from their effective gross rental income.

 Normally, this situation occurs when, after many deductions, they end up with a net loss.
 That situation is especially common when landlords have not had time to raise the rent much in the early years of owning rental property.
-Furthermore, even if the rental income is more than the expenses to be paid every month, landlords still will not be able to make ends meet because of tax.
+Also, even if the rental income is more than the expenses to be paid every month, landlords still will not be able to make ends meet because of tax.